jullienl/jullienl.github.io/_posts/2025-11-07-Configuring-SAML-SSO-with-HPE-GreenLake-and-Passwordless-Authentication-for-HPECOMCmdlets.md

 > **Note**: SAML SSO authentication with identity providers is supported in HPECOMCmdlets module version 1.0.18 and later.

-The HPECOMCmdlets module requires **passwordless authentication** when working with SAML SSO-enabled workspaces.
+The HPECOMCmdlets module is designed for modern security standards and requires **passwordless authentication** for SAML SSO-enabled workspaces.
+This method replaces traditional passwords with more secure and user-friendly alternatives, such as push notifications from an authenticator app or biometric verification.

 ### Why Passwordless Authentication?